If you have ulcerative colitis, you could develop further problems.

 - yellowing of the skin and the whites of the eyes (jaundice)

-There's currently no specific treatment for PSC, although medications can be used to relieve some of the symptoms, such as itchy skin.
+There's currently no specific treatment for PSC, although medicines can be used to relieve some of the symptoms, such as itchy skin.

 In more severe cases, a liver transplant may be required.